ChasingTheDream369/Songify/README.md

 ## Usage 🎵

-Replace this with instructions on how to use CS bEats.
+Replace this with instructions on how to use Songify.

 ## Contributing 🤝